BEAT X: Celebrating 10 Years of Building Equality in Architecture!

 BEAT Talks qualify for OAA Structured Learning hours

-Join us as Janna Levitt shares her insights on her career path and the work done at LGA Architectural Partners.
-She will be speaking on the risks, challenges, and opportunities of working in a wide range of sectors.
+At this Talk, Janna Levitt shared her insights on her career path and the work done at LGA Architectural Partners.
+She spoke on the risks, challenges, and opportunities of working in a wide range of sectors.

 About Janna Levitt: